Finding hope this holiday season

 Sadly, many people have a difficult time during the holidays.

-If you’re dealing with depression, whether it’s caused by devastating circumstances or a chronic emotional struggle, this might be a sad Thanksgiving for you.
+If you’re dealing with depression, whether it’s caused by devastating circumstances or is a chronic emotional struggle, this may be a sad Thanksgiving for you.

 Years ago, I suffered with chronic depression that resulted in multiple hospitalizations.
 I understand some of what you’re experiencing.
-I know firsthand the darkness and hopelessness depression brings, so I would like to share a few thoughts.
+I know firsthand the darkness and hopelessness depression brings so I’d like to share a few thoughts.

 First, don’t believe the lie that no one cares.
 Sometimes people say all the wrong things and lose patience with your timetable for overcoming depression.
 They don’t mean to be insensitive.
 Truth be told, I often fall short when dealing with others’ ongoing struggles – even though I battled depression for years.